nordic-rse/nordic-rse.github.io/content/events/2025-in-person-conference/CoC_info_for_organizers.md

 Venue security and local authorities should be contacted when appropriate.

-Phone number for Gothenburg University help line: XXX XXXX XXX
+Phone number for Gothenburg University help line: +463 17 861 755

 ### Public statements